chicurel/chicurel.github.io/content/projects/web_scraping/_index.md

 url_video: 'projects/web_scraping/Selenium_reefbase_in.mp4'

 ---

-In this notebook, we used XPath (XML) and the Selenium package to build a web scraper that extracts data from a reef webpage.
-Specifically, we created scraper that extracts reef and marine data from different countries.
-In the following sections, we demonstrate the step-by-step process of building this web scraper using R and finish with some ways to visualize and analyse the extracted data.
+In this Project, I used XPath (XML) and the Selenium package to build a web scraper that extracts data from a reef webpage.
+Specifically, I created scraper that extracts reef and marine data from different countries.
+In the following sections, I demonstrate the step-by-step process of building this web scraper using R and finish with some ways to visualize and analyse the extracted data.